Nancy Schön

 Nancy Schön (born 1928) is an American sculptor whose work is displayed internationally in museums, libraries, universities, private collections, and public outdoor spaces.
 She is best known for her work titled Make Way for Ducklings, installed in 1987 in the Boston Public Garden.

 The sculpture is an homage to the journey of a family of ducks traveling through Boston immortalized in Robert McCloskey's 1941 children's classic Make Way for Ducklings.
 The sculpture, created by Schön with permission from McCloskey, is featured on the Boston Women's Heritage Trail.

 In the late 1980s, then-First Lady Barbara Bush invited Russia's First Lady Raisa Gorbachev to meet in Boston.
 The two visited Schön's duckling sculpture while meeting with a group of children in the Boston area.
 Schön was later informed that Ms. Gorbachev admired the sculpture.
 An intricate process began involving the U.S. Government, the Russian Government, Schön, and numerous other individuals to have the sculpture duplicated and delivered to Russia.

 The work is presently displayed in at Novodevichy Convent.
 A plaque on the sculpture, written in both Russian and English, states the sculpture was given "in love and friendship to the children of the Soviet Union on behalf of the children of the United States."
 At the installation, the first democratically elected mayor of Moscow, Gavriil Popov, was in attendance.
 He commented that "life in Moscow would improve with time and that, eventually, the ducklings would have lives as good as they had in Boston."

-Schön received her associate's degree from Boston University in 1948.
-In 1952, she received a Bachelor of Arts degree from Boston University and a degree in Sculpture (with honors) from the School of the Museum of Fine Arts at Tufts.
+Schön received her associate degree from Boston University in 1948.
+In 1952, she received a Bachelor of Arts degree from Boston University and a degree in sculpture (with honors) from the School of the Museum of Fine Arts at Tufts.
 In 2008, she received an Honorary Doctor of Law from Mount Ida College.

 Schön's sculptures are made of bronze because of its permanence and warm colors.
 Her work has evolved through her life experiences and often reflects the stage of her life at the time the sculptures were created.
 Initially, her sculptures involved the interplay of mother and children, as Schön was raising four children.

 As her children became adults, Schön began creating sculptures of adult interactions and relationships, with one theme being the metaphor of climbing.
 She has said "how we interpret and go through our lives is evident in climbing, which often implies struggle and effort.
 We do not climb in a straight line but reach plateaus, rest, and then continue on.
 Our lives are sometimes joyous, sometimes sad, but always in motion, hopefully upward."